sleekmason/extra-themes/README.md

 appearance dialog.

 place the themes directly into /usr/share/themes for systemwide (root) use.
+The themes ending with "box" are the Openbox counterparts to the GTK themes.

 ### To Remove:
 Just remove the theme folders you one longer wish to use.  the